oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 1. Prevent an attacker from exfiltrating tokens
 2. Prevent an attacker from acquiring a new set of tokens

-Once registered, the Service Worker runs an Authorization Code flow and obtains the tokens.
+Once registered, the Service Worker runs an Authorization Code grant type and obtains the tokens.
 Since the Service Worker keeps track of tokens in its own isolated execution environment, they are out of reach for any application code, including potentially malicious code.
 Consequentially, the Service Worker meets the first requirement of preventing token exfiltration.
 This essentially neutralizes the first two attack payloads discussed in {{payloads}}.

-To meet the second security requirement, the Service Worker must be able to guarantee that an attacker controlling the legitimate application cannot execute a new Authorization Code flow, an attack discussed in {{payload-new-flow}}.
+To meet the second security requirement, the Service Worker must be able to guarantee that an attacker controlling the legitimate application cannot execute a new Authorization Code grant type, an attack discussed in {{payload-new-flow}}.
 Due to the nature of Service Workers, the registered Service Worker will be able to block all outgoing requests that initialize such a new flow, even when they occur in a frame or a new window.

 However, the malicious code running inside the application can unregister this Service Worker.
 Unregistering a Service Worker can have a significant functional impact on the application, so it is not an operation the browser handles lightly.
 Therefore, an unregistered Service Worker is marked as such, but all currently running instances remain active until their corresponding browsing context is terminated (e.g., by closing the tab or window).
 So even when an attacker unregisters a Service Worker, it remains active and able to prevent the attacker from reaching the authorization server.

 One of the consequences of unregistering a Service Worker is that it will not be present when a new browsing context is opened.
 So when the attacker first unregisters the Service Worker, and then starts a new flow in a frame, there will be no Service Worker associated with the browsing context of the frame.
-Consequentially, the attacker will be able to run an Authorization Code flow, extract the code from the frame's URL, and exchange it for tokens.
+Consequentially, the attacker will be able to run an Authorization Code grant type, extract the code from the frame's URL, and exchange it for tokens.

 In essence, the Service Worker fails to meet the second security requirement, leaving it vulnerable to the payload where the attacker acquires a new set of tokens ({{payload-new-flow}}).

 Due to these shortcomings, combined with the significant complexity of registering and maintaining a Service Worker, this pattern is not recommended.

 Finally, note that the use of a Service Worker by itself does not increase the attack surface of the application.
-In practice, Service Workers are often used to retrofit a legacy application with support for including OAuth access tokens on outgoing requests.
-Just note that the Service Worker in these scenarios does not change the security properties of the application.
-It merely simplifies development and maintenance of the application.
+In practice, Service Workers are often used to retrofit a legacy application with support for including OAuth access tokens on outgoing requests.The Service Worker in these scenarios does not change the security properties of the application, but merely simplifies development and maintenance of the application.